Summary Document: 4 page PDF Leadership & Care

 For me, #8. pokes finger in eye is the only instance that seems to me to require adult action, so I rate it as an A. Since I take responsibility for safety, I take it on and put a stop to it.
 The rest are B or C. Again, I don’t wish to imply one ‘right’ answer here.
 Whatever is agreed upon by adults becomes the current base for action.
 Agreement is the key, and that agreement can evolve over time.

 What I would do next, of course, depends upon the situation and my relationship with the child who made the mistake.
 I do know that poking a finger in someone’s eye is non-negotiable and that I must take action.
 As you might have noticed in the video, the poking child in the stripes pulls again and again on that oops finger.
 I would bet he recognized the mistake, too.
 I would approach him with firm authority while supporting the possibility of his current regret in mind.
 On the Assertive page we examine ways to take action.
-I can be flexible in what I choose to do depending on the circumstances and people involved, but I take direction action to convey my concern and my responsibility for ensuring the health and safety of everyone.
+I can be flexible in what I choose to do depending on the circumstances and relationships involved, but I take some kind of direction action to convey my concern and assertive responsibility for ensuring the health and safety of everyone.

 I Don’t Like it When…